peterramsing/lost/README.md

 - `$fraction: '1/1'` - This is a simple fraction of the containing element's width.
 This must be a string written as a fraction.
 - `$cycle: DENOMINATOR` - Lost works by assigning a margin-right to all elements except the last in the row.
 It does this by default by using the denominator of the fraction you pick.
 To override this default use this param. e.g. column('2/4', $cycle: 2)
 - `$gut: $gutter` - The margin on the right side of the element used to create a gutter.
 Typically this is left alone and the global $gutter will be used, but you can override it here if you want certain elements to have a particularly large or small gutter (pass 0 for no gutter at all).
+- `$flex: $flexbox` - Determines whether this element should use Flexbox or not.

 <h6 align="right">SCSS</h6>
 ```scss